enyo/opentip/readme.md

 Installation
 ------------

+### Component

-The easiest and recommended way to install *opentip* is with [ender]:
+The easiest and recommended way to install *opentip* is with [component].
+Just add `enyo/opentip` as dependency in your `component.json` and rebuild it.

+Simply requiring opentip then activates the tooltips: `require "opentip";`

+### Ender

+If you prefer [ender] as package manager just install it like this:

 ```bash
 $ ender build opentip
 ```

-### Without ender
+### Other

-If you don't use ender, just download `lib/opentip.js` and `lib/adapter.FRAMEWORK.js` and include them in this order.
+If you don't use component or ender, just download `lib/opentip.js` and `lib/adapter.FRAMEWORK.js` and include them in this order.

 * * *

 You should include opentip's CSS as well.
 It's in `css/opentip.css`.
+(Except for [component] of course which automatically bundles the css.)

 Usage
 -----